skip to content

 In 2023, Carly was selected for the national Most Influential Leading Lawyers List, Australasian Lawyer, Australia, that recognises lawyers who have had the greatest impact on Australian laws, legal profession and society over the last 18 months.
 It highlights their significant accomplishments in facilitating justice for all and providing a voice to those who otherwise might not be heard.

-Honours and Awards (Selected)
+Doctoral Honours and Awards (selected)

 • Advancement of Women Award – Finalist, Zonta Club of Brisbane Inc. (2024)